Crawfish Etouffee

 How to make Crawfish Etouffee

-First and foremost, drain the liquid from the crawfish packaging into a seaprate container.
+First and foremost, drain the liquid from the crawfish packaging into a separate container.
 This is the fat from the crawfish, and it’s insanely important, so please, please, please do not toss this.
 It adds a TON of flavor!

 Next, transfer the crawfish tails from their packaging into a bowl.
 Season ’em up with your favorite salt-free Cajun seasoning, and toss them before setting them aside.

 The combined flour and butter/oil mixture is going to make a roux for us, which is the base of our etouffee.
 Stir it constantly as it cooks.
-We want it to go from a light yellow and chalky mixture to a golden/beige color.
+You can use a whisk or a wooden spoon.

 Next, add the chopped veggies!
 Yes, they’ll all go into the pan at the same time.